ctu-mrs/mrs_core_examples/cpp/example_waypoint_flier/README.md

   - `position_x_` -  member variable
 * Also, we distinguish parameters which are loaded as parameters by underscore at the beginning
 * Descriptive variable names are used.
 The purpose of the variable should be obvious from the name.
-  - `sub_odom_uav_` - member subscriber to uav odometry msg type
+  - `sh_odometry_` - member subscriber handler to uav odometry msg type
-  - `pub_reference_` - member publisher of reference msg type
+  - `pub_reference_` - member publisher hanadler of reference msg type
   - `srv_server_start_waypoints_following_` - member service server for starting following of waypoints
-  - `ExampleWaypointFlier::callbackTimerCheckSubscribers()` - callback of timer which checks subscribers
+  - `ExampleWaypointFlier::timerCheckSubscribers()` - callback of timer which checks subscribers
-  - `mutex_odom_uav_` - mutex locking access to variable containing odometry of the UAV
+  - `mutex_current_waypoint_` - mutex locking access to variable containing current UAV waypoint

 ### Good practices